sl2883/richpushonly/README.md

 	- By just sending a push now, with mutable-content flag checked, the breakpoint should hit the receive function of the extension
 - Add CTNotificationService in the pod file for the extension - [ref](https://github.com/CleverTap/CTNotificationService)
 	- pod  'CTNotificationService' and run pod install
+	- Ensure that CT token, id are in Info.plist of the extension
 	- Extend NotificationService from CTNotificationServiceExtension
 	- Update the didReceive function as follows
 ```swift